sapayaaa/git-toy/README.md

 # Toy Problems
-This README provides an overview of the three Javascript codes made in week one code challenge
+It shows the summarry of What I have accomplished in the three problems given to me thatis in the speed marks and tax js files.

-## Grade Calculator
+## Grade Analyzer
 ### Purpose
-The Grade Calculator code allows you to input students marks and calculates a corresponding grade based on the grading scale provided in the question
+This program can be used to assess the academic performance of students.
+It can help teachers to identify students who are struggling and need additional support.
+It can also be used by students to track their own progress and identify areas where they need to improve.
 ### Usage
-1. Run the Code
+1. to interpret and run the code
-2. Input the students marks
+2. Enter the students marks
-3. The code will output a corresponding grade based on the marks inputed and the grading scale.
+3. The code will give a feed back according to the information you give it and return the feed back

 ## Speed Checker
 ### Purpose
-The Speed Checker code helps determine if a driver's speed is well within the legal limit and calculates the associated penalty points.
+It can be used to ensure road safety by detecting and control speeding.
+It can be used by the police to enforce speed limits and by drivers to monitor their own speed.
 ### Usage
 1. Execute the code.
 2. Enter the driver's speed when prompted.